Recap: Big Finish Doctor Who Specials The Light At The End

 - Arms Dealer: The Vess are a race of these.

-- Bat Deduction: Four manages to deduce Charley is from the future without any knowledge aside from her appearing in the TARDIS, merely because he doesn't remember her.
+- Bat Deduction: 4 manages to deduce Charley is from the future without any knowledge aside from her appearing in the TARDIS, merely because he doesn't remember her.

 - Batman Gambit: How The Master got the Conceptual bomb into the TARDIS, and which set the plot in motion.

-- Big Brother Is Watching You: Seven and Ace end up in an area filled with CCTV's.
+- Big Brother Is Watching You: 7 and Ace end up in an area filled with CCTV's.

 - Bigger on the Inside: Exploited.
 The Master makes the ever-recurring moment of a human being freaked out about the spacial impossibility of the TARDIS the trigger for the conceptual bomb.

-- Blob Monster: Ace and her Doctor are beset upon by one.
+- Blob Monster: Ace and 7 are beset upon by one.

-- Bond Villain Stupidity: The Master has a chance to kill Four and Eight, Five, Seven, and Four and Eight again but wants to see his original plan go through.
+- Bond Villain Stupidity: The Master has a chance to kill 4 and 8, twice, but wants to see his original plan go through.

 - Call Back / Continuity Porn: